GWR 5700 Class: Design

 The first batch of 300 locomotives built between 1929 and 1931 included a medium height chimney, a mid-boiler dome, safety valve with cover, and an enclosed cab.
-They were similar in appearance and design to older 0-6-0 tank engines that had been rebuilt as pannier tanks, particularly the later rebuilds of the 1854 Class, retaining the latter's 'four down, two up' layout of springing, longer smokebox and forward-mounted chimney (necessitated by the re-positioning of the regulator within the smokebox).
-The 17 1/2 cylinder and 4 ft.
-7 1/2 in. wheels diameters of the later '2721' class were adopted and the leading frame overhang was extended from 4 ft.
-9 in. to 5 ft.
-6 in.; the frames were strengthened (and altered in configuration to 'marry up' with the longer smokebox, unlike the '1854' rebuilds) and the injectors, valances, and wheel centres redesigned (in the latter case a 14-spoke offset crankpin arrangement was substituted for the earlier 16-spoke in-line one).The 1854 Class, was based on the 645 Class.
+They were similar in appearance and design to older 0-6-0 tank engines that had been rebuilt as pannier tanks, particularly the later rebuilds of the 1854 Class (based on the earlier 645 Class), retaining the latter's 'four down, two up' layout of springing, longer smokebox and forward-mounted chimney (necessitated by the re-positioning of the regulator within the smokebox).
+The 17+1/2 in cylinders and 4 ft 7+1/2 in driving wheels of the later 2721 Class were adopted and the front overhang was extended from 4 ft 9 in to 5 ft 6 in.
+The frames were strengthened and altered in configuration to 'marry up' with the longer smokebox (unlike the '1854' rebuilds), and the injectors, valances, and wheel centres redesigned (this being a 14-spoke offset crankpin arrangement instead of the earlier 16-spoke in-line one).